-Bachelor's degree programs in computer forensics are rare, but many colleges and universities have announced plans to launch or expand their programs within the next few years.
-Bachelor's degree programs in computer forensics are four-year programs that focus on general education courses and skills specific to computer forensics.
-These programs often require courses in criminal law, computer operating systems, and intrusion detection systems.
-Technical writing, statistics, and economics courses usually are recommended as well.
+Bachelor's degree programs in computer forensics are rare, but they do exist, and may be more prevalent as time goes on.
+These are four-year degree programs that focus on general education courses and skills specific to computer forensics.
+These programs often require courses in criminal law, computer operating systems and intrusion detection systems.
+Technical writing, statistics and economics courses are usually relevant as well.

-Students obtaining a bachelor's degree in computer forensics often are required to complete an internship before graduation.
-This internship provides the student with work experience that will help in obtaining a job after graduation.
+As with an associate degree program, students obtaining a bachelor's degree in computer forensics often are required to complete an internship before graduation.

 Professional Certificates in Computer Forensics

 Professional certificates are a common method of earning education in computer forensics.
 Law enforcement or computer securities professionals typically undertake certificate programs.
 These students have an existing computer or legal background, but require additional education to become skilled computer forensics professionals.
-The curriculum in a computer forensics certificate program is created to expand on this existing knowledge base, and provide the student with the additional education required.
+The curriculum in a computer forensics certificate program is created to expand on this existing knowledge base.

-Certificate programs typically are short courses of study requiring less than ten courses.
-Requirements for entering a certificate program in computer forensics vary, but many require some professional experience in a related field.
-Courses common to a certificate program in computer forensics include introduction to technology, analysis of digital median, and telecommunications.
+Certificate programs are usually short courses of study requiring less than ten courses.
+Prerequisites for entering a certificate program in computer forensics vary, but many require some professional experience in a related field.
+Common courses for a certificate program in computer forensics include introduction to technology, analysis of digital median, and telecommunications.

-What Can You Do With a College Degree in Computer Forensics?
+What Can You Do With a Computer Forensics Degree?

 Computer Forensics Investigator